udacity/CarND-Extended-Kalman-Filter-Project/README.md

 * You don't have to follow this directory structure, but if you do, your work will span all of the .cpp files here.
 Keep an eye out for TODOs.
-* Student's have reported rapid expansion of log files when using the term 2 simulator.
+* Students have reported rapid expansion of log files when using the term 2 simulator.
 This appears to be associated with not being connected to uWebSockets.
-If this does occur please make sure you are conneted to uWebSockets.
+If this does occur,  please make sure you are conneted to uWebSockets.
 The following workaround may also be effective at preventing large log files.

     + create an empty log file
-    + remove write permissions s0 that the simulator can't write to log
+    + remove write permissions so that the simulator can't write to log

 ## Call for IDE Profiles Pull Requests